esfand/printit/wildcard1.md

 Box<String> myBox = BoxImpl.<String>make();
 ```

-In addition to saving some keystrokes, the factory method technique illustrated here
+In addition to saving some keystrokes, the **factory method technique** illustrated here
 has other advantages over constructors:
-you can give them more descriptive names,
+* you can give them more descriptive names,
-they can return subtypes of the named return type, and
+* they can return subtypes of the named return type, and
-they are not necessarily required to create a new instance for each invocation,
+* they are not necessarily required to create a new instance for each invocation,
 enabling sharing of immutable instances.

-(See Effective Java, Item #1 in the Resources for more on the benefits of static factories.)
+See Effective Java, Item #1 in the Resources for more on the benefits of **static factories**.

 ### Conclusion ###